 The heat, distance and rubbing will trash feet and may cause severe trauma if incorrect equipment is used.

 The 4th day, will set off across the barren wilderness to complete a 45 - 50 mile stage.
 Few people complete this before dark that evening and some will not come in till after dark the next night.
 This is followed by the 42km Marathon stage!

 The majority of competitors raise money through sponsorship.
 Potential sponsors will appreciate, admire and respect the determination in entering the 'toughest footrace on Earth', especially when doing it for such a good cause as WaterAid.

-So PLEASE help Nick help Water Aid, help the neediest people with the most fundamental resource, often taken for granted .... clean, safe water.
+So PLEASE help Nick help Water Aid, help the neediest people with the most fundamental resource needed by everyone and taken for granted by all of us... clean, safe water.

 For further information please email Reid Lifting Limited